ipaponov/CanIHazCapacityTest/README.md

 How often do you want to run your test within a minute?
 1 - once a minute
 60 - once a second
+We will try to run that number of tests within a minute, but we do not guarantee that all of those will be executed.
+Software will stop our software after 60(ish) seconds of work.
+And if your test requires 10 seconds to pass, and you want 60 of those per minute.
+Well, no. You'll get only 6-7 of those.

 **metrics_destination**
 Where we want to send our test results?